 The MaryRuth's Vegan Kids Multivitamin Gummies are vegan-friendly multiple vitamins that taste as good as they smell.
 These vitamins require a 2 per day dose and are yellow and orange-ish in color.
 The vitamins aren't sticky, are easy to dispense, and never stick together.
 Our kid testers enjoyed the taste and remarked on how much they were like candy.
 We like how easy they are to use and that kids took the vitamins without a fight.
 One bottle should last a single child for a month if taken daily.
-These vitamins have organic ingredients are non-GMO, and sugar-free.
+These vitamins have organic ingredients that are non-GMO and sugar-free.

 MaryRuth's are sort of hard and not as chewy as a traditional gummy.
 This feature means the texture is strange if you expect a gummy type of candy.
 However, we feel confident kids will easily get used to the texture once after a handful of doses.
-Overall, we love this high-quality vitamin and our kid testers indicate it is their favorite of the group.
+Overall, we love this high-quality vitamin, and our kid testers indicate it is their favorite of the group.

 The L'il Critters Gummy Vites is a budget-friendly vitamin that comes in a bottle of 190 gummies which would last a single child about 90 days at the recommended dose of 2 a day.
 These vitamins smell like fruit and have a very gummy texture, at times sticking together in the way gummy candy does.
 Kids liked the texture and taste of these vitamins, remarking they could eat the whole bottle (keep them out of the reach of children).

 This is a 4 a day dose which seems like a lot and could be hard to meet if your child doesn't like the taste.
 Also, our testers felt the texture was strange and didn't care for the granulated coating.
-While this vitamin might prevent the need for an additional Omega specific supplement, we think the high number dose and questionable taste response from testers means compliance could be an issue.
+While this vitamin might prevent the need for an additional Omega-specific supplement, we think the high number dose and questionable taste response from testers means compliance could be an issue.
 However, if you want something with OMega 3s and want to avoid stocking more than one kind of vitamin, this might be your go-to choice.

 The L'il Critters Paw Patrol are the L'il Critters vitamins in shapes that Paw patrol fans will love (isn't that every toddler?).
 The vitamins have a traditional gummy texture and are somewhat sticky like a gummy bear.
-The dose is 2 per day for most kids and our taste testers enjoyed the flavor.
+The dose is 2 per day for most kids, and our taste testers enjoyed the flavor.
 With a bottle capacity of 60, you'll get one month of use out of this option for one child.

 Why You Should Trust Us

 BabyGearLab has been testing gear for babies, kids, and pregnancy hands-on for more than eight years.
 We purchase and test products to find the best available options for our readers.
-Wendy Schmitz, Senior Review Editor, and mother of 2 has been with the lab since 2014.
+Wendy Schmitz, Senior Review Editor, and mother of 2, has been with the lab since 2014.
 She has a degree in Biology, was a certified Personal Trainer, and has researched vitamin efficacy and quality.
 We tested the vitamins in this review side-by-side for taste, quality, and other additives to find the right vitamin for different needs and goals.

 Analysis and Test Results

 We are not medical professionals and are not making vitamin suggestions based on a specific diet or vitamin content.
-You should discuss all supplements, including vitamins, with your pediatrician before you give them to your child.
+You should discuss all supplements, including vitamins, with your pediatrician before giving them to your child.
 Our review and award winners are based on the taste and quality of the products, not on any implied or assumed health or medical benefit claims of any specific product.
 Our goal is to help you find a palatable vitamin choice your children will love based on your pediatrician's recommendations for supplementation.

-The worst tasting vitamins in the group are hands down the Zarbees which one tester spit out and another said tasted like poo.
-Our adult tester said the texture was strange and the vitamins look sort of like blood clots.
+The worst-tasting vitamins in our tests are hands down the Zarbees which one tester spit out and another said tasted like poo.
+Our adult tester felt the texture was strange, and the vitamins look sort of like blood clots.
 We weren't able to get any child to costume the full dose during testing.
-Also earning below average rank for taste, are the My Kind vitamins which smell like rotten fruit (in our opinion) and didn't taste much better.
-The remainder of the vitamins we tested are fairly middle of the road and even if they didn't get a thumbs up from testers, they at least didn't refuse to eat them.
+Also earning below average rank for taste are the MyKind vitamins, which smell like rotten fruit (in our opinion) and didn't taste much better (according to testers).
+The remainder of the vitamins we tested are middle of the road, and even if they didn't get a thumbs up from testers, they at least didn't refuse to eat them.

 — Wendy Schmitz